rauschenberger/palasso/cran-comments.md

+## reason for update

-## article in press
+- related article is now in press

-- added doi, link, reference, postprint
+- added doi, link, reference and postprint